awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 In this simplified example, the `events1.txt` file contains the messages and acts, together with the Extract Component, as OBD-II data source.
 The content of every messages is transformed from the 8-bye OBD-II values (example: 1562433539.743263 7E8 0341055600000000)into a readable JSON formatted message.

-Finally, individual records are to AWS IoT Core via MQTT.
+Finally, individual records are sent to AWS IoT Core via MQTT.

 # Design Pattern